The Town (The Simpsons): Plot

 Homer goes to Moe's Tavern to watch a football game between the Springfield Atoms and the Boston Americans, but they end up bitterly arguing with a group of Boston fans, calling their team cheaters and losers.
 Homer and the rest become enraged when the Americans win the game by throwing to their mascot, who was activated for the 53-man roster and reported in as an eligible receiver.
 Homer then says that he will lose his temper if he sees a Boston fan, but seconds later, he is surprised by a gleeful Bart wearing a Boston Americans cap, as his son makes it plain he hates the hometown Atoms and loves Boston.
 Homer gets angry at Bart, but he decides to take him around Springfield to encourage him to cheer for the home team.
 Bart refuses and admits that people from Boston, specifically Southies, are his people.
 Homer gets so traumatized that he decides to take the family on a "hate-cation" to Boston to show Bart what a terrible place it actually is.

 During a visit to Faneuil Hall Marketplace, Homer unsuccessfully attempts to provoke the Bostonians when a cart full of bobbleheads falls on him.
 When he is helped by doctors, Marge is impressed with the Massachusetts health care system, as much as Lisa is impressed by the MIT campus.
 Meanwhile, Homer and Bart go candlepin bowling and, when Homer learns that the player gets a third ball in this version of the sport, he falls in love with both it and the city.
 Homer gives up on the hate-cation and decides to enjoy Boston with Bart.
 Back at the hotel, Marge and Homer talk about their experience in Boston and decide to move to the town, declaring the move to be their "third ball".

 The Simpsons rent an apartment and move all their possessions to Boston.
 Homer finds a job at the NEKCO candy factory and Lisa enjoys attending the Combat Zone Charter School.
 However, Bart realizes that he can no longer keep his reputation as a bad boy in school, as the children in detention focused their energy into a cappella singing, and that most of the town is made for intellectuals like Lisa.
 He decides to find a way to make the family move back to Springfield.
 Bart takes the family to the latest championship parade for the Americans, who used questionable tactics to win the crown.
 Homer tries to control his anger, but he gets enraged when asked to put on a Boston Americans cap, ripping it in two and yelling that they are cheaters.
 The Simpsons then have to move back to Springfield, where Marge gets mad at Homer for making them lose that opportunity, but concludes that it would not have worked out for the family in Boston, as their problems are who they are, not where they are.
-Bart is now wearing a Springfield Atoms cap and Lisa is hallucinating about Boston.
+Bart is now wearing a Springfield Atoms cap and Lisa, now insane, is hallucinating about Boston.